pingidentity/pingone-go-client/pingone/docs/DaVinciFlowGraphDataRequestElementsNodeDataProperties.md

 ### GetCustomCSS

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetCustomCSS() DaVinciFlowGraphDataRequestElementsNodeDataCustomCSS`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetCustomCSS() DaVinciFlowGraphDataRequestElementsNodeDataPropertiesCustomCSS`

 GetCustomCSS returns the CustomCSS field if non-nil, zero value otherwise.

 ### GetCustomCSSOk

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetCustomCSSOk() (*DaVinciFlowGraphDataRequestElementsNodeDataCustomCSS, bool)`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetCustomCSSOk() (*DaVinciFlowGraphDataRequestElementsNodeDataPropertiesCustomCSS, bool)`

 GetCustomCSSOk returns a tuple with the CustomCSS field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetCustomCSS

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) SetCustomCSS(v DaVinciFlowGraphDataRequestElementsNodeDataCustomCSS)`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) SetCustomCSS(v DaVinciFlowGraphDataRequestElementsNodeDataPropertiesCustomCSS)`

 SetCustomCSS sets CustomCSS field to given value.